 50 years tracking Ireland’s sharks, skates & rays

 Over 40,000 individual fish have been caught, measured, tagged and released over 50 years with over 3,000 recaptures.
-Many increasingly rare marine sportfish species have been tagged including common skate and angelshark, as well as those more abundant species, such as thornback and spotted ray.
-This programme has documented the movement of blue shark around the Atlantic Ocean and how the angelshark has become locally extinct from Irish waters.
+Many increasingly rare marine sports fish species have been tagged including common skate species complex and angelshark, as well as those more abundant species, such as thornback and spotted ray.
+This programme has documented the movement of blue shark around the Atlantic Ocean, how the angelshark has become locally extinct from Irish waters and provided evidence for seasonal site fidelity of juvenile porbeagle around the Irish coast.

 Citizen science — get involved by reporting tagged fish